Jerusalem Talmud: Manuscripts

-This Talmud is a synopsis of the analysis of the Mishnah that was developed over the course of nearly 200 years by the Talmudic Academies in Syria Palaestina (principally those of Tiberias and Caesarea).
-Because of their location, the sages of these Academies devoted considerable attention to analysis of the agricultural laws of the Land of Israel.
+Dating

+Premodern estimates

 Traditionally, the redaction of this Talmud was thought to have been brought to an abrupt end around 425, when Theodosius II suppressed the Nasi of the Sanhedrin and put an end to the practice of semikhah (formal scholarly ordination).
 The redaction of the Jerusalem Talmud was done to codify the laws of the Sanhedrin as the redaction of the Mishnah had similarly done during the time of Judah ha-Nasi.
 It was thought that the compilers of the Jerusalem Talmud worked to collect the rulings of the Sanhedrin and lacked the time to produce a work of the quality they had intended and that this is the reason why the Gemara do not comment upon the whole Mishnah, or that certain sections were lost.

-In recent years scholars have come to doubt the causal link between the abolition of the Nasi and the seeming incompletion of the final redaction.
-It was once thought that no evidence exists of Amoraim activity in Syria Palaestina after the 370s, indicating that the final redaction of the Jerusalem Talmud likely took place in the late fourth or early fifth century.
-However, Professor Hillel Newman points to evidence of Amoraic activity in the 380s.
-The Jerusalem Talmud (Sanhedrin 3:5) records that Rabbi Mana II instructed the bakers of Sepphoris to bake bread (either on the Sabbath or Passover) when a certain Proqla arrived.
-This individual should be identified with Proculus (prefect of Constantinople), who was governor of Palestine in c.
-380.